 Some of you will want to play arcades in 2019 and in the future.
 Sadly, purchasing a complete unit is rather expensive and complicated to find.
 On the bright side, you can make your own arcade while on a tight budget.
-You will need help from Gamulator to download all the cool games and start enjoying.
 Below is a detailed guide you should follow to the point.

 1. Get the arcade shell